mskcc/hermes/README.md

 ## Development (TODO)
 1. Install [Docker](https://docs.docker.com/compose/install/).
 2. `docker-compose up`
+3. (Optional) If you plan to do releases, be sure to copy your pub key to `.ssh/authorized_keys` on deploy@<access01|access02>

 ## Deployment (VM)
 ### Release (causes downtime)
 ```
 mix edeliver build release
+# To release a specific branch: mix edeliver build release --branch="branch_name"
 mix edeliver deploy release to staging
 mix edeliver startstaging
 OR (will run the above) mix edeliver update staging --start-deploy